 Good questions follow good listening and accomplish two very important things: it shows you are listening and interested enough to ask a question and it keeps the conversation going in the direction you choose.

-Selling Yourself is not All About You
+Selling Yourself Is Not All About You

 When people feel good about themselves, they are more likely to feel good about you as well.
 It is important to show that you respect and value someone by listening and asking the right questions.

-Networking with Sincerity Counts
+Networking With Sincerity Counts

 How to Ask the Right Questions

 Asking questions is an art.
 Ask the wrong questions, and you can easily offend someone.
-But the reverse is also true; asking the right questions can build trust by opening lines of safe communications.
+But the reverse is also true; asking the right questions can build trust by opening lines of safe communication.

 Keep questions positive and focused.
 For example, if Yolanda Winston tells you how hard it was to downsize and lay off employees, a good reply would show empathy and pose a question to redirect her thoughts: